 Visual Transaction Signing

-The FIDO2 protocol is intended as an authenticaton protocol.
-As a result, it does not have a straight-forward implementation of transaction signing.
+The FIDO2 protocol is intended as an authentication protocol.
+As a result, it does not have a straightforward implementation of transaction signing.
 When used in the web browser via WebAuthn API, the challenge provided to the web browser is hashed.
 As a result, the challenge itself cannot be interpreted in the external authenticator.
 FIDO2 extensions that were intended for solving the use-case of providing visual data to the authenticator (txAuthSimple, txAuthGeneric) are not implemented in the web browser (see the discussion on Github).

 Authenticator Workaround